Characterizing Multi-planet Systems with Classical Secular Theory: Introduction

-For another example of the value of the classical secular approach, consider the signature of planet-planet scattering: A periodic return of at least one planet to a circular orbit.
+The current secular character of a system might also be indicative of planet-planet scattering.
+Suppose two planets undergo a close encounter, resulting in large eccentricities (including the possible ejection of one from the system as in the case described by \citet{FordRasio05}).
+Immediately after the event, the other planets may retain the nearly circular orbits acquired during their formation within a nebula.
+Then, the subsequent secular interactions must result in periodic changes in all the eccentricities, so that at any observational epoch, all the Keplerian eccentricities may be substantial.
+However, because the secular interactions are periodic, the dynamical behavior in such a case is characterized by periodic returns to circular orbits, as discussed by \citet{BarnesGreen06a}.
 This condition is readily identified by inspection of the magnitudes of the eigenmodes for each planet.
 If a combination can sum to zero, it means that eccentricities must periodically return to zero.
-Thus the secular solution can reveal which systems may have suffered a planet-planet scattering event, as discussed further in Sect.~\ref{55CncF08}.
+Thus the secular solution can identify candidate systems that may have suffered a planet-planet scattering event, as discussed further in Sect.~\ref{55CncF08}.

-The degree to which planets share the effects of the same eigenmodes describes how strongly coupled their behavior is, and thus can shed light on (and help quantify) the closeness of packing of the planets, with important implications for the origin and evolution of the system.
-The ability to quantify the strength of the coupling is also useful for checking the plausibility of observational orbit fits.
-This point is demonstrated for the case of 55 Cancri (Sect.~\ref{55Cnc}), where we show that an orbital fit with the inner planet held circular is consistent with the mutual gravitational effects among the planets.
+The degree to which planets share the effects of the same eigenmodes can also be used to describe how strongly coupled their behavior is, and thus can shed light on (and help quantify) the closeness of packing of the planets, with important implications for the origin and evolution of the system.
+The ability to quantify the strength of the coupling is also useful for checking the plausibility of observational orbit fits, as demonstrated for the case of 55 Cancri in Sect.~\ref{55Cnc}.

-These and other examples of the insight that can be derived from classical secular theory are discussed in Sect.~\ref{55Cnc} to \ref{othsys}.
-The underlying theory is comprehensively described in various textbooks (e.g. Brouwer and Clemence 1961\cite{BrouwerClemence}, Murray and Dermott 2000\cite{MurrayDermott}), and we review it briefly here (Sect.~\ref{sec2}) to make the presentation complete, to establish our notation, and to include the effect of eccentricity damping.
+These and other examples of the insight that can be derived from classical secular theory are discussed below.
+The underlying theory is comprehensively described in various textbooks (e.g. \citealt{BrouwerClemence}, Murray and Dermott 2000\cite{MurrayDermott}), and we review it briefly here (Sect.~\ref{sec2}) to make the presentation complete, to establish our notation, and to include the effect of eccentricity damping.